 4. Heavy local competition: ASOS case

 ASOS, the UK’s largest online fashion retailer is an example of a foreign brand that faced high competition in China.
 The company entered the Chinese market in 2013 with high expectations (100 million RMB of investments, British style, sales force training…).
 Its business model relied exclusively on e-commerce, with its own website, as well as a Tmall store.
 That was a good approach to China.

-ASOS faced several problems in the Chinese market, from operations (for example: import taxes on clothes) to marketing.
+ASOS faced several problems in the Chinese market, from operations (for example import taxes on clothes) to marketing.
 Indeed, the company failed to distinguish itself from local, more affordable brands.
-While it may be a major player in the US and Europe, ASOS was relatively unknown to Chinese millenials, its target consumer base.
+While it may be a major player in the US and Europe, ASOS was relatively unknown to Chinese millennials, its target consumer base.